 How Do I Get a Donor Kidney?

-If your doctor thinks a transplant is an option for you, he’ll put you in touch with a local transplant center.
+If your doctor thinks a transplant is an option for you, they’ll put you in touch with a local transplant center.
 That’s a hospital that does organ transplants.
 You’ll then have exams, X-rays, and scans to make sure you’re healthy enough to go through the transplant process.

 There are two different ways you can get a healthy kidney.
 The first is through what’s known as a “living donors.”
 This might be a family member or close friend who is willing to give you one of their kidneys.
 Or, it could be a stranger who’s willing to give you one of theirs.
 The second way you could get a kidney is from a deceased organ donor.